VSPEC-collab/VSPEC/README.md

    - Creates the variable star model with spots and faculae, must be run first as the program needs a star.
    - Calculates the coverage fractions of the photosphere, spots, and faculae for each phase of the star.
    - It also bins the supplied stellar flux models (NextGen stellar dataset by default) to a resolving power specified in the config.
-    2) PlanetBuilder.py
+2. PlanetBuilder.py
-        i) calls the Globes application of the Planetary Spectrum Generator web-tool. ii) Run second, after building th star; the program needs a planet. iii) the program sends information based on the user-defined config file including stellar and planetray parameters to PSG, starting with a General Circulation Model, and returns a theoretical flux spectrum of the planet's reflected and thermal flux.
+   - Calls the Globes application of the Planetary Spectrum Generator web-tool.
+   - Run second, after building th star; the program needs a planet.
+   - The program sends information based on the user-defined config file including stellar and planetray parameters to PSG, starting with a General Circulation Model, and returns a theoretical flux spectrum of the planet's reflected and thermal flux.
-    3) SpectraBuilder.py
+3. SpectraBuilder.py
-        i) run third; needs a saved planetary spectrum and stellar spectrum. ii) uses the outputs of the first two programs to create a synthetic timeseries of flux data that applies the planet flux from PSG to the star model created in StarBuilder.py, so the data we see is of the planet's flux as if it were revolving around the newly created, variable star.
+   - Run third; needs a saved planetary spectrum and stellar spectrum.
+   - Uses the outputs of the first two programs to create a synthetic timeseries of flux data that applies the planet flux from PSG to the star model created in StarBuilder.py, so the data we see is of the planet's flux as if it were revolving around the newly created, variable star.
-    4) GraphBuilder.py
+4. GraphBuilder.py
-        i) Creates many graphs showing lightcurves, 3D stellar model rotation with spots/faculae, stellar flux output, planet flux output, planet thermal flux output, total system output, etc. across a timeseries.
+   - Creates many graphs showing lightcurves, 3D stellar model rotation with spots/faculae, stellar flux output, planet flux output, planet thermal flux output, total system output, etc. across a timeseries.

-B) Once you have built and saved all of the models, re-running any part of the code can be done individually.
+Once you have built and saved all of the models, re-running any part of the code can be done individually.
-    1) Modularization of this code makes it easy to quickly correct graphs without re-running the whole process, or re-creating the variable 3D stellar model with a different inclination.
+* Modularization of this code makes it easy to quickly correct graphs without re-running the whole process, or re-creating the variable 3D stellar model with a different inclination.
-    2) Any time the StarBuilder or PlanetBuilder are changed, the SpectraBuilder must also be re-run, since it relies on the output of those two programs.
+* Any time the StarBuilder or PlanetBuilder are changed, the SpectraBuilder must also be re-run, since it relies on the output of those two programs.